nkdAgility/azure-devops-migration-tools/README.md

 ## What can you do with this tool?

 - Migrate Work Items from one Team Project to another Team Project (*new v8.3*) and Sync changes after a migration
 - Merge many Team Projects into a single Team Project
 - Split one Team Project into many Team Projects
 - Assistance in changing Process Templates
 - Bulk edit of Work Items
 - Migration of Test Suites & Test Plans
+- Migrate from one Language version of TFS / Azure Devops to another (*new v9.0*)

 ## Change Log

+- v9.0 - Added support for migration between other language versions of Azure DevOps.
+Developed for German -> English
 - v8.9 - Added 'Collapse Revisions' feature to collapse and attache revisions instead of replaying them
 - v8.8 - 'SkipToFinalRevisedWorkItemType' feature added to handle scenario when changing Work Item Type
 - v8.7 - Support for inline images using a Personal Access Token added to the Source Project